ILIAD-ocean-twin/application_package/HelloWorld/README.md

 >  ...

 ### Application Package Metadata
-To provide richer informations on the Application Package we use Schema.org metadata, which is globally defined within the _s:_ namespace tag in the CWL file.
-Schema.org metadata provides a standardised set of tags used to provide structured information about web content.
-When applied to CWL, Schema.org metadata serves as a powerful tool for describing and organising various aspects of tools and workflows, making them discoverable, accessible, and understandable.
-In the examples you can see the metadata elements that are being used.
+To provide richer information about the Application Package, we use Schema.org metadata, which is defined globally within the _s:_ namespace tag in the CWL file.
+Schema.org metadata is a standardised set of tags used to provide structured information about web content.
+When applied to CWL, Schema.org metadata serves as a powerful tool for describing and organising various aspects of tools and workflows, making them discoverable, accessible and understandable.
+The examples show the metadata elements used.

-### Describe the command-line Tool
+### Describe the command line tool
-A command-line tool is a non-interactive executable program that reads some input, performs a computation, and terminates after producing some output.
+A command line tool is a non-interactive executable program that reads some input, performs some computation, and terminates after producing some output.
-The _CommandLineTool_ class defines the actual interface of the command-line tool and its arguments according to the CWL _CommandLineTool_ standard.
+The _CommandLineTool_ class defines the actual interface of the command line tool and its arguments according to the CWL _CommandLineTool_ standard.
-The CWL explicitly supports the use of software container technologies, such as Docker or Singularity, to enable the portability of the underlying analysis tools.
-The Application Package needs to explicitly provide for each command-line tool the container requirements defining the container image needed.
+The CWL explicitly supports the use of software container technologies, such as Docker or Singularity, to enable portability of the underlying analysis tools.
+The application package must explicitly provide the container requirements for each command line tool, defining the required container image.
-The field _DockerRequirement_ indicates that the component should be run in a container and specifies how to fetch the image.
-InlineJavascriptRequirement is a field that enables the manipulation of input parameters in CWL, which is used in the Inputs & Outputs bullet below.
+The _DockerRequirement_ field indicates that the component should run in a container and specifies how to fetch the image.
+InlineJavascriptRequirement is a field that allows the manipulation of input parameters in CWL, which is used in the Inputs and Outputs sections below.

 To describe the Application Package Tool create a _`HelloWorld-tool-020.cwl`_ file with the following content: